It’s a fantastic day to study the health benefits of horseradish plants.

 Horseradish is also rich in Vitamin C, which is thought to help the body’s immune system function.

 Antioxidants also help to protect the body’s cells from free radical damage and disease and have a powerful anti-aging effect.

-Calcium is necessary for bone growth and regeneration, as well as protection against crippling bone diseases like osteoporosis.
+Calcium is important for bone growth, repair, and protection against diseases that weaken bones, like osteoporosis.